shimnasherin77-prog/EDA-project/readme.md

 ## Dataset Description

-The dataset contains health insurance data with the following key columns: age – Age of the individual sex – Gender (male/female) bmi – Body Mass Index children – Number of children smoker – Smoking status (yes/no) region – Residential region (northeast, northwest, southeast, southwest) charges – Medical insurance charges
+The dataset contains health insurance data with the following key columns:
+-age – Age of the individual
+-sex – Gender (male/female)
+-bmi – Body Mass Index
+-children – Number of children
+-smoker – Smoking status (yes/no)
+-region – Residential region (northeast, northwest, southeast, southwest) -charges – Medical insurance charges

 ## Analysis
 We will calculate the average charges for each number of children and check if charges increase as the number of children increases.